 Improving Access to Talking Therapies for Older Adults

-Improving Access to Talking Therapies (formerly known as Improving Access to Psychological Therapies – IAPT) for older adults with common mental health issues, such as depression and anxiety is a national and local priority.
-IATT is as effective for older adults (65+) as for those of working age, typically, this age group tends to respond well to talking therapies but currently have low referral rates.
+Improving Access to Talking Therapies (formerly known as Improving Access to Psychological Therapies – IAPT) for older adults with common mental health issues, such as depression and anxiety, is a national and local priority.
+IATT is as effective for older adults (65+) as for those of working age.
+Typically, this age group tends to respond well to talking therapies, but currently has low referral rates.
 Signs of depression and anxiety are often overlooked and assumed to be a result of getting older.
-The proportion of people over 65-year olds referred into IATT services is lower than the proportion of the general population.
+The proportion of people over 65 years old referred to IATT services is lower than the proportion of the general population.

 During 2018, Health Innovation Network worked in partnership with two south London IATT providers, Lewisham Psychological Therapies Service and Mind in Bexley.
 The project used behavioural science (the study of how people make daily decisions) techniques to increase referrals of older adults into IATT services.

-• reducing the stigma older people may attach to mental health
+- reducing the stigma that older people may attach to mental health

 We’re here to help